Education Innovation Grants

 • Redesign a capstone design course with enhanced industry and/or community engagement

-• Explore digital accessibility guidelines and implement best practices to remediate an existing Canvas course
+• Explore digital accessibility guidelines and implement best practices to remediate an existing online course

 • Apply learning analytics tools to explore and remediate inequitable outcomes in a course